70V07/4TABs/README.md

 ![4TABs Preview](https://raw.githubusercontent.com/70V07/4TABs/refs/heads/main/screenshoot.jpg)

-## ⚠️ Warnings
+## WARNING

-**Note**:
-this software is currently an **incomplete prototype**! (but work, and almost zero-bugs)
+⚠️ this tool is in Proto stage, provided as is it, without any warranty

+⚖️ **Disclaimer:**
+this software is provided "as is", without warranty of any kind. the Author takes no responsibility for data loss or system instability

 **VirusTotal reports:**
 detection results are **false positives** due to the nature of low-level Windows API hooks for the dark theme and shell integration

-⚖️ **Disclaimer:**
-this software is provided "as is", without warranty of any kind. the Author takes no responsibility for data loss or system instability

-⚠️ this tool is in Proto stage, provided as is it, without any warranty

 ---